 A copy of your interim and final report must also be uploaded to the Digital Library https://dl.comp.nus.edu.sg by the same deadline stated.

-We suggest that arrangements for the presentation with the academic supervisor be made 2 weeks before the end of the internship in order to have sufficient time to fix a presentation date while allowing yourself time to complete your internship report before the submission deadline.
+You will be required to give a short presentation to your academic supervisor at the end of your internship.
+You will be responsible for contacting your academic supervisor to make the arrangements for the presentation.
+Please discuss with your academic supervisor the format and contents of the presentation (length of your presentation, content/focus of the presentation, will slides be required, etc).
+We suggest that you make the arrangements for the presentation with your academic supervisor from 2 weeks before the end of your internship in order to be able to have sufficient time to fix a presentation date while allowing yourself time to complete your internship report before the submission deadline.

 Students are able to submit ad-hoc feedback to the School/academic supervisor/company supervisor if they encounter problems during their internship.
 In the ad-hoc feedback, the intended receiver has to be indicated to ensure it gets to the correct party.

 As ATAP is a full-time attachment programme, students on attachment should, in principle, not take other modules offered by the University.
 Special consideration may be granted to students who wish to take one or two modules on a part-time basis, if they have the approval of the host company and the respective module coordinator.
 Students must ensure that they obtain written approval (in the form of an email) from the host company and the respective module coordinator before they can proceed with module registration in EduRec.
 You will be responsible for dropping any additional modules you may have (other than CP3880).
 If you are found to have any additional modules, the School reserves the right to remove any of the additional modules that you are registered to.